-On the other hand, working direct with a client means you are wholly responsible for the relationship.
-This is both more work and more responsibility, but the plus side is that you don’t have to pay any agency fees, which can be steep.
+On the other hand, working directly with a client means you’re wholly responsible for the relationship.
+This means more work and more responsibility, but the plus side is that you don’t have to pay any agency fees, which can be steep.

 So, agencies are by far the most popular.
 But why?
 Suneeta Johal, Research Manager at IPSE, said:

 “Agencies have a variety of contacts and provide opportunities with large and lucrative clients.
 Additionally, agencies often pay independent professionals if the client fails to do so which provides a safety net, so this may be another reason behind a high number of freelancers choosing to use agencies.

 “Although recruitment agencies seem to be the preferred method of securing work, we are increasingly seeing freelancers gain work through collaboration with others, such as meeting in workhubs or subcontracting work at peak times.
 The rise of social media is also a key factor.”

 Most contractors feel like they need to use an agency when they start out, as it’s safer and easier if you don’t know 100% what you’re doing.
 Credit control – one of the most difficult aspects of self-employment to manage – plays a large part in this.